-With the generous support of the 2011 Nancy Keesing Fellowship, this project seeks to prepare a comprehensive textual history of Joseph Furphy’s Such is Life and work towards an electronic scholarly edition.
+With the generous support of the 2011 Nancy Keesing Fellowship, this project seeks to prepare a comprehensive textual history of Joseph Furphy’s Such is Life and work towards the completion of the Joseph Furphy Digital Archive.

 Submitted to the Bulletin as a long, handwritten manuscript, Such is Life evolved through several periods of revision as it was prepared for publication.
 Acting on the advice of A. G. Stephens, Furphy delivered a typescript of the novel that he prepared himself.
 Still considered too long for publication, Stephens convinced Furphy to remove two chapters that were subsequently published as Rigby’s Romance and The Buln Buln and the Brolga.
 Furphy replaced these chapters with two shorter ones and the revised Such is Life was eventually published by the Bulletin Publishing Company in 1903.